Gary Windass: Storylines

 It is at this point where Pat Phelan has returned to Weatherfield after his marriage with Valerie fell apart thanks to her learning about what he did to the Armstrong and Windass families.
 His feud with Gary resurfaces when Gary confronts Phelan upon spotting him at the garage, but Anna urges him to stay away from Phelan for his own safety.
 Despite this, they continue to clash as Phelan sparks the events of Jason leaving Weatherfield for Thailand by sabotaging his business empire and later usurping his position as the landlord of a flat.
-This escalates when Phelan defrauds Sarah, along with Alya's grandmother Yasmeen Nazir (Shelley King) and her friend Rita Sullivan (Barbara Knox), in his flats scam project called "Calcutta Street" — which culminates with Phelan causing the death of Sarah's stepfather Michael Rodwell (Les Dennis) by watching him die of a heart attack without providing help.
+This escalates when Phelan defrauds Sarah, along with Alya's grandmother Yasmeen Nazir (Shelley King) and her friend Rita Tanner (Barbara Knox), in his flats scam project called "Calcutta Street" — which culminates with Phelan causing the death of Sarah's stepfather Michael Rodwell (Les Dennis) by watching him die of a heart attack without providing help.
 As Gary helps Sarah and her family as they grieve over Michael's death, he finds himself having to embark on some dangerous jobs in Ukraine in order to repay some of his debts.
 He soon confines his troubles with Phelan's long-lost daughter, Nicola Rubinstein (Nicola Thorp), and the two later have a one-night stand.
 Gary quickly regrets upon learning that Nicola is Phelan's daughter, and he initially tells her to stay away from him, but later befriends Nicola after she discovers what Phelan did to him and Anna.
 Their companionship becomes troubled when Nicola learns that she is pregnant, and Gary finds out that he is the father.
 Moreover, Phelan has set up Anna for pushing Faye's boyfriend Seb Franklin (Harry Visinoni) off a ladder in retaliation for turning Nicola against him.
 Despite his efforts to prove his mother's innocence, Anna is found guilty for Seb's accident and is sentenced to five years imprisonment; Gary misses the verdict after being mugged whilst he and Bethany's close friend, Craig Tinker (Colson Smith), attempt to stop her from working as a lap dancer.